-The highest earning profession in the United States is anesthesiology.
-The median annual pay for anesthesiologists was 245,100 U.S. dollars in 2015.
+In May 2018, the highest earning profession in the United States is anesthesiology with a median annual pay of 267,020 U.S. dollars.
 For those without the educational background or skills to access such jobs, increases in wage levels are often all the more important.
 However, wages and salaries do not live in economic isolation.
 Their relationship with inflation dictates whether or not increases in wages and salaries do in fact amount to increases in consumption power.
-As such, real wages, wages adjusted for inflation, are a more telling measure.
-Although not extraordinary, average real wages in the United States from 2000 to 2015 show that real incomes have increased slowly since the turn of the century.
+As such, real wages, or wages adjusted for inflation, are a more telling measure.
+Although not extraordinary, average real wages in the United States from 2000 to 2017 show that real incomes have increased slowly since the turn of the century.

-The United States is a complex economy in regards to diverse geographies, education levels, socio-economic backgrounds and individual skills.
+The United States is a complex economy in regards to diverse geographies, education levels, socio-economic backgrounds, and individual skills.
 This diversity is reflected in the diversity of compensation received by different people around the country.
-Perhaps as a reflection of experience, Among American males, those aged between 55 and 64 have the highest weekly income of any age group.
+Perhaps as a reflection of experience, among American males, those aged between 45 and 54 have the highest weekly income of any age group.
 Although younger generations such as millennials have expressed concerns about their position in the economic system, income differences between generations appears to be reasonably uncontentious in political terms.

 Of a much greater concern for many members of the general public is the degree of inequality among both genders and ethnic groups in regards to full-time wages and salaries.
-In 2016, the highest earning cohort was Asian men who on average earned 1,151 U.S. dollars per week.
-In contrast, Asian women earned 902 dollars per week.
+In 2018, the highest earning cohort was Asian men who on average earned 1,280 U.S. dollars per week.
+In contrast, Asian women earned 974 dollars per week.
 Equally as problematic are the apparent wage and salary inequalities between ethnicities, reflecting structural socio-economics issues or at the extreme racism in American society.
-The average Hispanic woman earned a mere 586 dollars per week.
+For example, the average Hispanic woman earned a mere 644 dollars per week.